 Investing in our securities involves a number of significant risks.
-You should carefully consider the risks set out below and the risk factors incorporated by reference in Part I, Item 1A, "Risk Factors," in our 2018 Annual Report and Part 1, Item IA, "Risk Factors," in our 2019 Q1 Quarterly Report and our 2019 Q2 Quarterly Report, and in any subsequent Quarterly Reports on Form 10-Q or Current Reports on Form 8-K we file after the date of this prospectus supplement, together with the other information set forth in this prospectus supplement, the accompanying prospectus, the documents incorporated by reference herein and therein, including our consolidated financial statements and the related notes thereto, and any free writing prospectus that we may authorize for use in connection with this offering, as updated by our subsequent filings under the Exchange Act, before making a decision about investing in our securities.
-The risks and uncertainties set out below and discussed in our 2018 Annual Report and our 2019 Q1 Quarterly Report are not the only ones we face.
+You should carefully consider the risks described in Part I, Item 1A, "Risk Factors," in our 2020 Annual Report and those set out in the accompanying prospectus before making a decision about investing in our securities.
+The risks and uncertainties described in Part I, Item 1A, "Risk Factors," in our 2020 Annual Report and discussed in the accompanying prospectus are not the only ones we face.
 Additional risks and uncertainties not presently known to us or not presently deemed material by us may also materially and adversely affect our business, financial condition and results of operations.
 In such case, our net asset value and the trading price of our securities could decline, and you may lose all or part of your investment.

-Risks Related to This Offering
+Risks Related to Our Common Stock and This Offering